 "When I was at SAIC in my twenties, I took that history for granted.
 But through the years I’ve become much more appreciative than I was at the time.
 Moving on and getting into the working world, you look back on the experiences that charted a course for you, and Lugenia and John Hope’s legacy was part of that.”

-It’s a legacy revealed to us through the larger, unexpectedly significant connections that form SAIC’s foundation as a school and a community that spans generations and geography.
+It’s a legacy revealed to us through an email to SAIC’s president from an old friend—a serendipitous story that reminds us of the larger, unexpectedly significant connections that form our foundation as a school, as a city, and as a community that spans generations and geography.